6 Ways to Manage SAD (and 4 to Skip), According to a Mental Health Expert

 Less sun exposure in the winter months makes it harder to get adequate levels of vitamin D, and people with SAD are often deficient in the nutrient.
 So can taking a supplement help?
 Some research suggests that the answer might be yes, but the evidence is mixed, per the NIMH.

-Before taking vitamin D supplements, have your levels tested by your doctor to confirm that you're actually deficient, Gershkovich recommends.
+Before taking vitamin D supplements, have your levels tested by your doctor to confirm you're actually deficient, Gershkovich recommends.
 "In that case, supplementing can be a good idea.
 But getting vitamin D from sunlight is still the best way."
 You can fill up on vitamin D-rich foods too.

 What About Aromatherapy?

-Many of the studies looking at aromatherapy for depression are low-quality, according to a January 2017 review published in Evidence Based Complementary Alternative Medicine.
 Among the available evidence, lavender and bergamot seem to hold the most potential, and aromatherapy massage showed more benefit than simply inhaling the scent.

 What About Herbal Supplements?

 Herbs like St. John's wort and gingko biloba have long been touted as natural depression remedies.
-But neither have consistently been shown to be effective, according to the National Center for Complementary and Integrative Health (NCCIH).
+But neither has consistently been shown to be effective, according to the National Center for Complementary and Integrative Health (NCCIH).

 "When patients ask me about those, I say it's up to them if they want to try.
 But there's a lot less evidence and you have to be cautious about side effects," Gershkovich says.

-Taking St. John's wort while using antidepressants can be particularly dangerous, since the combination can increase the risk for dangerous side effects like rapid heart rate and high blood pressure, according to the NCCIH.
+Taking St. John's wort while using antidepressants can be particularly dangerous, because the combination can increase the risk for dangerous side effects like rapid heart rate and high blood pressure, according to the NCCIH.

 What About Vitamin B12?